top of page

 Linguee, Dict.cc., Dict.leo or Collins?
 Which Online German Dictionary Should I Use?

 My German students often ask me which online German dictionary I recommend.
-While no dictionary is perfect as there are mistakes or questionable translations in all of them, I find Linguee and Collins quite useful since they do not only provide the most common translations but also offer examples of how the word is used in context.
-This is very important when it comes to a language like German because many of our words are very context-specific, often tied to certain grammar topics (like verbs with prepositions or dative verbs in German) and can therefore easily be used incorrectly.
+While no dictionary is perfect, as there are mistakes or questionable translations in all of them, I find Linguee and Collins quite useful since they not only provide the most common translations but also offer examples of how the word is used in context.
+This is very important when it comes to a language like German because many of our words are very context-specific, often tied to certain grammar topics (like verbs with prepositions or dative verbs in German) and can, therefore, easily be used incorrectly.
 The problem with both Linguee and Collins is that their sample sentences are automatically selected and not checked, which means that some examples are not very helpful.
 Take, for example, their entries on "Fingerspitzengefühl" - a word that is notoriously difficult to translate.
 While both do a good job by suggesting "instinctive feel or feeling", "tact", "sensitivity" as translations, not all of their sample sentences are helpful.

 Let's start with Linguee.
 While some sample sentences render "Fingerspitzengefühl" into English by using "sensitivity", which makes sense in the context of the first example, others use "tact" and the slightly vague "intuition" in the second and third example, which does not accurately represent the word in context.
 Worse still, the last sample sentence doesn't translate the word at all.